 Tuiasosopo said the relationship began after he started a Facebook page under the name Lennay Kekua, the first name an elision of his mother's and grandmother's first names and the last name one he had heard "thrown around in the neighborhood."

 He said he "randomly added different people" as Facebook friends with the persona he had created.
 "One of the people I happened to add was his cousin," he said, referring to Te'o's cousin.
 "Shortly after, I got a friend request, and it was from Manti."

-But that did not stop him; the relationship grew.
 They began speaking nightly, and Te'o seemed to have been smitten, too, Tuiasosopo said.
 "He really had fallen in love with this, we'll say, character."

 Tuiasosopo said his motives were pure; he never tried to make money off their relationship.
 "I just wanted to help him become better," he said.

 The charade became difficult to maintain, and he tried to end it several times.

 "There are many times where Manti and Lennay had broken up.
 But something would bring them back together, whether it was something going on in his life or Lennay's life, in this case in my life," Tuiasosopo said.